 As many of our service users live alone, it’s so important that they feel safe and secure in their own homes.
-We previously shared our tips on keeping yours or a loved-one’s home secure, but as well as your home, it’s also important to remember to keep outside areas or gardens secure too.
+We previously shared our tips on keeping yours or a loved-one’s home secure, but as well as your home, it’s also important to remember to keep outside areas or a garden secure too.

 Barbecues, bird tables, patio furniture and solar lighting are just some of the items that may appeal to the light fingered.
 Below are some useful tips for ensuring yours or an elderly loved-one’s garden is secure this summer:

 Potential intruders can be put off by clever planting, for example, a thick prickly hedge surrounding your garden can act as a deterrent.
 Berberis, holly, gorse and hawthorn are good choices.

 To make it difficult to climb over fences and walls you could try planting climbing roses, chaenomeles or pyracantha.

 Sheds are the most inviting to garden thieves as this is where expensive tools and equipment are usually stored.
 You should make sure your shed is robust and has been kept well maintained during the winter months.

 Replace screws and nails, securing hinges, handles and latches with dome headed bolts to prevent them from being screwed off.
 You should also fit good quality bolts and a hefty padlock to the door.
 If your shed has windows, put locks on them and add a wire mesh on the inside.